 The Shire of Wagin from time to time may enter into Memorandums of Understanding or Mutual Aid Agreements with respective agencies and stakeholders.
 Currently, the Shire of Wagin has entered the following MOU.

-Table 1.2 Parties to the Agreement Summary of the Agreement Special Considerations Local farmers and local Police Complied by Wagin Police Central Country Zone MOU Emergency Management Assistance
+Parties to the Agreement Summary of the Agreement Special Considerations

+Local farmers Complied by Wagin Police

+& local Police

+Central MOU Emergency Management

+Country Zone Assistance

 Special Considerations